shaundai/shaundaiblog/content/blog/hitchhikers-typescript/index.md

 ##### Kinda like PropTypes.
 But better.

 So… why not just use JavaScript?
-The short answer - TypeScript makes code less error prone and more readable.
+The short answer - TypeScript makes code **less error prone** and **more readable**.
 TypeScript is also better for projects that fit any of the following criteria:

    * Are large or complex
    * Need to be maintained by multiple people